- > Use Emoji, send bubble animations & handwritten messages

 You can also send music via Messages - although the recipient will need an Apple Music account to listen.
 Just as you did when sending Stickers, tap on the App Store icon beside the heart and camera icons next to the text bar as before you will be presented with various stickers, swipe to the left and you will see the option to send songs from Apple Music to your recipient.
 You can even listen to the songs within Messages.

-Add people to a group conversation partway through
+Add people to, and exit a group conversation

 We discussed setting up a group message earlier in this article.
 One of the features that arrived with iOS 9 was the ability to add a new person to a group chat that had already started.